BarbourLab/lussac/docs/source/modules.rst

 - :code:`path`: path to the folder where to export the sorting(s).
 If multiple sortings exists, a subfolder will be created for each of them.
 - :code:`wvf_extraction`: to construct the templates.
 - :code:`export_params`: a :code:`dict` containing the parameters to give to :code:`spikeinterface.exporters.export_to_phy`.
+- :code:`estimate_contamination` (optional): a :code:`dict` containing the refractory period for each category.
+If given, will output the estimated contamination of the units.

 Example of export to phy